Many or all companies we feature compensate us. Compensation and editorial

 Eligibility requirements

-Fig Loans personal loans cater to individuals who might struggle with traditional credit requirements.
+Fig Loans personal loans cater to people who might struggle with traditional credit requirements.
 Fig Loans does not require a credit check, making it an accessible option for those with poor or no credit history.

 Here’s the full breakdown of eligibility requirements for a Fig Loans personal loan: